chadell/slides/src/180515_workshopansible/day2.md

         var: ansible_net_hostname
 ```

 #

-## Using data from responses (register)
+## Using data from responses

 To get the return data (JSON) from a module you can use the verbose mode

-But there is also another way, using the register task attribute, which allows you to save the JSON response data as a variable
+But there is also another way, using the **register** task attribute, which allows you to save the JSON response data as a variable

 ```yaml
   - name: ISSUE SHOW COMMAND